-The completed Title XIX Form must be maintained by the dispensing provider and the prescribing physician in the client's medical record.
-The physician must maintain the original signed and dated copy of the Title XIX Form.
-The completed Title XIX Form is valid for a period up to six months from the physician's signature date.
+The completed Title XIX Form must be maintained by the dispensing provider and the prescribing physician or allowed practitioner in the client's medical record.
+The physician or allowed practitioner must maintain the original signed and dated copy of the Title XIX Form.
+The completed Title XIX Form is valid for a period up to six months from the physician or allowed practitioner's signature date.